MilanFIN/react-image-zoom-in-place/README.md

 A work in progress (WIP) react component do display zoomable images.

-The zoom is done within the original image bounds.
-The image component scales to the size of the parent component.
+The zoom works both on mouse & touchscreen, and is done within the original bounds of the image.

 ## TODO:

-* Make canvas size respect image aspect ratio without relying on the parent component styling
 * Fix some glitches in the pinch zoom and dragging.

 ## Behavior